Oinam Mangi

 Oinam Mangi (ꯑꯣꯏꯅꯥꯝ ꯃꯪꯒꯤ, born 1955) is an Indian stone sculptor from Manipur, India.

-He has received several state and national awards, including the Bapu Sagat Jiban Award and the Dr Ambedkar Fellowship Award, in recognition of his contribution to sculpture art.
+He has received the Bapu Sagat Jiban Award and the Dr Ambedkar Fellowship Award, in recognition of his contribution to sculpture art.
 His works are known for depicting traditional Meitei culture, historical figures, and daily life.

 Early life and education

 Mangi was born in Toupokpi Village, Bishnupur district, Manipur, as the son of Ibonungshi, a professional stone carver.
 His father specialized in creating utility items such as chakri (stone rice grinders) and mortars.
 From an early age, Mangi was inspired by his father's work and began practicing stone carving while his father was away.

 Mangi's father initially opposed his pursuit of stone sculpture due to the low income from the profession, encouraging him instead to continue his studies.
 Mangi completed education up to Class X and also finished a Hindi Ratna course.

 He works with the support of his wife, three sons, a daughter, and other assistants.
 Stone sculpture provides his primary source of income and supports his family.